Looks Unfamiliar 11 – Lisa Parker And Andrew Trowbridge

 Lisa Parker and Andrew Trowbridge are the hosts of Round The Archives, a podcast featuring detailed and irreverent reviews of archive television programmes.
 You can find Round The Archives here, and follow the show on Twitter at @Roundthearchiv1.

 Buy A Book!

-There’s more about Virtual Murder – and many other similarly unsuccessful attempts by the BBC and ITV at making hit ‘genre’ shows while Doctor Who was off the air – in Tim’s book Well At Least It’s Free, a collection of columns and features and a weird thing about the books on Professor Yaffle’s shelf.
+There’s more about Virtual Murder – and the many other similarly unsuccessful attempts by the BBC and ITV (and others) at making hit ‘genre’ shows while Doctor Who was off the air – in Tim’s book Well At Least It’s Free, a collection of columns and features and a weird thing about the books on Professor Yaffle’s shelf.
 Well At Least It’s Free is available in paperback here or from the Kindle Store here.

-Lisa and Andrew made another appearance on Looks Unfamiliar – talking about So Haunt Me, Stonkers, Pitfall!, Furzlin’ With Shag Connors And The Carrot Crunchers, Marion Chesney’s ‘Six Sisters’ novels and Le Petit Nicolas – which you can find here.
+Lisa and Andrew have made another appearance on Looks Unfamiliar – talking about So Haunt Me, Stonkers, Pitfall!, Furzlin’ With Shag Connors And The Carrot Crunchers, Marion Chesney’s ‘Six Sisters’ novels and Le Petit Nicolas – which you can find here.

-Lisa and Andrew also appear in The Best Of Looks Unfamiliar alongside Ben Baker, Steve O’Brien, Martin Ruddock, Mark Griffiths, Jem Roberts and Tim on the radio talking about the remake of The Prisoner, which you can find here.
+Lisa and Andrew also appear in The Best Of Looks Unfamiliar alongside Ben Baker, Steve O’Brien, Martin Ruddock, Mark Griffiths, Jem Roberts and Tim on the radio talking about the deservedly forgotten remake of The Prisoner, which you can find here.

 © Tim Worthington.